RiDeag/Stilig/README.md

 Installation (assuming Firefox)
 -------------------------------

-* Install the Stylish extension to manage your userstyles; once installed, just click on "Write New Style", give it a name, and paste the Stilig.css there.
+* Install the Stylish extension to manage your userstyles; once installed, just click on "Write New Style", give it a name, and paste the CSS there.

 [1]: https://github.com/RiDeag/Stilig
 [2]: https://github.com/ccd0/4chan-x